openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 Non-technical responsibilities of maintainers include:

 * Effective communication with community members, other maintainers, and project leadership
 * Selection and approval of Core Contributors with commit rights to their repositories, by participating in the comment period for Core Contributor nominees nominated to commit code to their repo(s), as part of the `Core Contributor Program`_
 * Disciplined management to ensure that maintenance work is done
-* Enforcement of the project's standards, both technical and social: maintainers must remain friendly, kind, and open, but that should not supersede enforcement of technical standards
+* Enforcement of the project's technical standards
+* Ensuring that all work related to the component, planning, design, and development occurs in public spaces, enabling all Open edX community members to read and comment on discussions.
+Discretion may be used in cases that might need to remain private (such as security disclosures)
+* Encouraging kindness and friendliness in project discourse, but not at the expense of enforcing the project's technical standards.
+At minimum, maintainers should ensure that all discussion follows the `Code of Conduct`_
-* Ensure that bug reports are read, acknowledged, and prioritized in a timely fashion
+* Ensuring that bug reports are read, acknowledged, and prioritized in a timely fashion
-* Ensure that work related to the component, planning, design, development, is done in the open

 Technical responsibilities of maintainers include: